Symphony (n): sounding together.

 ― J.R.R.
 Tolkien,

-I’ll unpack these two crazy and amazing claims in just a moment.
 I began this post giving you a few quotes to chew on from one of Tolkein’s lesser known works: The Silmarillion.
 Most people know of his two books, ‘The Hobbit’ and the follow-up, ‘The Lord of the Rings’, since both of them were turned into a trilogy of movies.
 What I believe is revealed in the excerpts I have quoted above is how Tolkein sees the world as a Catholic Christian.
 On the surface, The Silmarillion would appear to just provide added story about events that lead up to ‘The Lord of the Rings.’
-But, what Tolkein is really giving us is a deeper philosophical and theological foundation to his overarching narrative.
+But, what Tolkein is really giving us is a deeper philosophical and theological foundation to the world of Middle Earth.

 “In his revelation, God performs a symphony, and it is impossible to say which is richer: the seamless genius of his composition or the polyphonous orchestra of Creation that he has prepared to play it.
 Before the Word of God became man, the world orchestra was “fiddling” about without any plan: world views, religions, different concepts of the state, each one playing to itself.
 Somehow there is the feeling that this cacophonous jumble is only a “tuning up”: the ‘A’ can be heard through everything, like a kind of promise.
 ‘In many and various ways God spoke of old to our fathers by the prophets…'(Heb 1:1).
 Then came the Son, the ‘heir of all things’, for whose sake the whole orchestra had been put together.
 As it performs God’s symphony under the Son’s direction, the meaning of its variety becomes clear.”
 Hans Urs von Balthasar, from the Prologue of ‘The Truth is Symphonic’

-Remember my first ridiculous claim?
-That when someone becomes Catholic they receive everything.
-It is true.
 Jesus said: “I came that they may have life and have it more abundantly.”
 (John 10:10) Jesus gives us everything, which is himself.
 His whole life he lays down and gives to us.
 He shows us the full extent of his love by serving us through the washing of our feet.
 The master serving us!?!?!
 He gives us Himself in the Eucharist; we receive all of Jesus in the Eucharist.
 He holds nothing back.
 He gives us all of himself on the Cross; the full laying down of His life and a perfect act of loving obedience to the Father!
 The actions of Christ and the things that took place as he journeyed to the Cross are not discordant events that have no relation to the other.
 They are symphonic events.
 All working together to bring us to salvation; which is to share in eternal communion with the Father that the Son always had through the radiating love of the Holy Spirit.
-Jesus gives us everything as a Catholic even if many fail to ‘know the gift of God’ that was ever- present to them.(John 4:10)
+Jesus gives us everything as a Catholic even if many fail to ‘know the gift of God’ that was present to them.(John 4:10)

 Returning to Balthasar, he expresses it this way: “We cannot wrench Christ loose from the Church, nor can we dismantle the Church to get to Christ.
 If we really want to hear something intelligible, we are obliged to listen to the entire polyphony of revelation.
 We cannot make Christ shine through the Church by destroying it or replacing it with forms of community of our own designing.”
 (The Truth is Symphonic, pg.
 12) You can read the rest of the prologue to his book here: Google book sample of ‘The Truth is Symphonic’.